blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 ## 11. Limitations and Next Steps

 **Simplified for the POC:**

 - **MB7389 minimum range is 30 cm; `tank_full_cm` must be ≥ 35 cm.** The firmware default is 35 cm.
 At bench commissioning, position the sensor so the target surface at maximum fill is at least 35 cm from the sensor face; measure the actual distances and set `tank_empty_cm` and `tank_full_cm` via fleet environment variables (see §7).
 If mounting constraints bring the target surface closer than 30 cm, select a sensor with a shorter minimum range.
-For bench firmware evaluation, the Adafruit RCWL-1601 can substitute with adapted firmware (see `readDistanceCm()` comment and the bench note in §6) — it has a 2 cm minimum range and the HC-SR04 trigger/echo interface. **The RCWL-1601 must not be used in any tank environment** because its bare PCB requires an acoustic aperture that connects the enclosure to the tank headspace, creating a hazardous-atmosphere exposure path.
+For bench firmware evaluation, the Adafruit RCWL-1601 can substitute with adapted firmware (see `readDistanceCm()` comment and the bench Note in §6) — it has a 2 cm minimum range and the HC-SR04 trigger/echo interface. **The RCWL-1601 must not be used in any tank environment** because its bare PCB requires an acoustic aperture that connects the enclosure to the tank headspace, creating a hazardous-atmosphere exposure path.

 - **Fill-level monitoring only.** This project reports holding-tank fill percentage and fires `fill_high` alerts when the service threshold is crossed.
 It does not include door-cycle counting.
 See "Production next steps" below for guidance on adding accurate door-event counting to a production system.